 A CDN protects you from slowdowns and outages, helps you cut down on bandwidth costs, and delivers content faster to any part of the world.
 So if the tests show that your website is slow for some countries, this solution is for you.

-👉 Check out our comparison of the top 10 CDN providers.
+👉 Check out our comparison of the CDN comparison.

 As we mentioned earlier, unoptimized images can significantly harm your performance.
 Add huge traffic into the equation, and your website risks being extremely slow, which translates into lost revenue.
 Here are a few tips to make your images more lightweight: